untold-titan/untold-titan/README.md

 ### Hi there, I'm Titan.

 I am a Software Developer Intern at Arcurve.
-This github account has all of my development projects I have created/worked on.

 ## Some of my favorite projects?
 I think my favorite project I've done on this Github is probably Kirbo-Bot.
 Its a discord bot I made for me and friends to play around with in our discord.